 4. Ride Glass Bottom Boat in Elephant Island

 Riding a glass-bottom boat is one of the best ways to delve into the mesmerizing world of corals.
 You can explore this from the comfort of a boat.
-Unlike diving and snorkeling, you don’t need to wear any additional gears.
+Unlike diving and snorkeling, you don’t need to wear any additional gear.

 5. Wander Around The Abandoned Ross Island